CaioCeretta/bytegrad/hooks-mistakes/src/app/TypescriptMistake/explanation.md

 useState<{title: string, body: string}>(null), this wouldn't work, because we already told ts what it would be and we're passing different values

+A better practice to have, it's for creating an interface or type to the object we would pass a type in the state generic

+so

+Interface Post = {
+  title: string;
+  body: string;
+}

+then add like

+useState<Post | null>(null)

+we should say that i could potentialy be null because we are initializing it as null